Do Kids Need Actual Rest Days?

 Being a kid is exhausting in all the best ways.
 Make sure they're getting the rest they need.

 Kids are bundles of boundless energy.
 But do they need proper breaks from all that running, jumping and playing to recover?
 We talked to some industry experts and Nike Master Trainers to find out.

 If the human body is extraordinary, the young human body is even more remarkable.

-That doesn’t mean you should push your kids to get after intense activity on days they feel tired.
-In fact, because kids are typically in tune with—and honest about—how they’re feeling, you should always listen to them and try to meet them where they are with lower-impact movement, says Sue Falsone, a clinical specialist in sports physical therapy and a Nike Performance Council member who specializes in recovery.
-If they’re too weary to play, for example, you could tell them that they might feel better if they join you for a bike ride around the block.
+That doesn't mean you should push your kids to go for intense activity on days they feel tired.
+In fact, because kids are typically in tune with—and honest about—how they're feeling, you should always listen to them and try to meet them where they are with lower-impact movement, says Sue Falsone, a clinical specialist in sports physiotherapy and a Nike Performance Council member who specialises in recovery.
+If they're too weary to play, for example, you could tell them that they might feel better if they join you for a bike ride along your street.
 Or invite them to stretch their body like an animal, demoing downward dog or cat-cow poses.
-The goal is to show them that moving their body, even when they don’t want to, can actually help them feel less worn-out, Falsone says.
+The goal is to show them that moving their body, even when they don't want to, can actually help them feel less worn out, Falsone says.

-“Let them choose the activity, as if they were deciding which game to jump in on at recess.”
+"Let them choose the activity, as if they were deciding which game to jump in on at playtime".

 Brian Nunez, Nike Master Trainer

 Another pro tip for when they're feeling mental fatigue: Alternate days of more intensive, structured activity (read: a workout) with something that feels like sheer play, says Nunez.
 "Let them choose the activity, as if they were deciding which game to jump in on at playtime", he adds.
 It should be something unstructured, with few rules, like tag.
 Even a little autonomy can help them feel like their routine is less rigid, which reinforces movement as exactly what it should be: so fun, they don't want to take a break from it.